 As the number of new infections of coronavirus starts to decline in many areas, some states and cities are starting to reopen progressively in an effort to return to normal.
 But after how big the coronavirus became, and how fast it spread, the return will be to a new normal.
-Every aspect of this approach needs to be strategic in order to avoid a second wave of an outbreak.
+Every aspect of this approach needs to be strategic in order to avoid an even greater outbreak.

 As many businesses are anxious to reopen, more adults will be returning to work.
 But what about the children and students?
 Along with outlining a plan to reopen their economy, many governments are also planning their approach to reopening schools.